 The Best Cities to Choose From

-For people under 35 and on the move, figuring out where to put down is always a tough decision to make.
-But let’s be honest, we all want it- a nice job, a decent house and lively weekend nights– you name it.
+For people under 35 and on the move, figuring out where to put down is always a tough decision.
+But let’s be honest, we all want it- a nice job, a decent house, and lively weekend nights– you name it.
 Here are the top 10 cities for people under 35.

 10. Sandy Springs, Georgia

-Sandy Springs offers residents a lot of opportunities that they wouldn’t have had in a small town otherwise.
-The sense of community is great and the police department makes sure that their citizens are safe.
+Sandy Springs offers residents many opportunities they wouldn’t have had in a small town otherwise.
+The sense of community is great, and the police department ensures their citizens are safe.